Gas Suspension Schedule Issued - UrduPoint

 Gas Suspension Schedule Issued

-FAISALABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2024) Sui Northern Gas Pipelines Limited (SNGPL) has issued gas suspension schedule due to maintenance and repair work of main gas pipeline near Abdullah Pur Flyover, here on Tuesday(April 30,2024).
+FAISALABAD, (UrduPoint / Pakistan Point News - 1st May, 2024) Sui Northern Gas Pipelines Limited (SNGPL) has issued gas suspension schedule due to maintenance and repair work of main gas pipeline near Abdullah Pur Flyover, here on Thursday (May 02, 2024).

 According to SNGPL sources, the gas supply will remain suspended for 12 hours from 9 a.m. to 9 p.m.

-The consumers should switch off their gas appliances to avoid any untoward incident after restoration of gas supply,he added.
+The consumers should switch off their gas appliances to avoid any untoward incident after restoration of gas supply.

 Recent Stories